Academic admission to the university is separate from the School of Music application and audition process.

 Step 1: Apply to The Ohio State University

 The university application for academic year 2021–2022 is now CLOSED.
 Deadline — Feb.
 1, 2021.

 - To be considered for most university merit scholarships, an early November deadline will apply.
 The deadline for November 2021 will be posted at a later date.

 - Visit Undergraduate Cost + Aid for more information on university financial aid and scholarships.

 Step 2: Apply to the School of Music

-- All School of Music applications should be submitted by Saturday, January 26, 2019 OR two weeks prior to the chosen audition date, whichever comes first.
+- All applications should be submitted two weeks prior to the chosen audition date.

-- For more information about our audition days, including a sample schedule, please visit Audition Day Information.
+For more information about our audition days, including a sample schedule, visit Audition Day information.